Betterment/webvalve/README.md

 Yep!
 If you're not using Rails, you'll have to load the config file yourself.
-You will want to explicitly `require` each of your fake services in your `config/webvalve.rb` and you will want to `require` your config file during your app's boot-up process.
+You will want to explicitly `require` each of your fake services in your `config/webvalve.rb`, `require` your config file, and call `WebValve.setup`  during your app's boot-up process.

 ## How to Contribute